 Ah yes, the Christmas dinner – it’s a staple for millions of us on the 25th of December, but it can often come in at over 1000 calories!
 You can trim this number down by being strict with your portion of turkey, and avoiding the crispy skin.
 Switching out mashed and roast potatoes for boiled will eliminate oil & butter from your meal, whilst piling your dish high with vegetables will fill you up without too much calorie outlay.
 Additionally, try to skip the fattening bread sauce, and drink plenty of water beforehand – it will stop you from mistaking thirst for hunger, and increase feelings of ‘fullness’.

-The trickiest part of controlling your seasonal eating comes when you’re heading out to a friend or family’s house, and they’re putting on a spread – it’s out of your hands!
+The trickiest part of controlling your seasonal eating comes when someone is putting on a spread – it’s out of your hands!
 However, there are a few tips you should bear in mind.
 Before you set off, aim to have a large, healthy meal, which will prevent you from getting too carried away at the buffet.
 Additionally, opt for the salad, brown bread and fish, and do your best to avoid sausage rolls, quiche and garlic bread.
 Just think of all the January gym time you’ll be saving yourself!